lukehevey/e-commerce-back-end/README.md

   ## Usage
-  Navigate to the command-line and type npm start.
+  Navigate to the command-line and use the 'npm run seed' command and then 'npm start'.

   ## Questions